A LITTLE ABOUT BASENJIS

 (to see photos of Basenjis with children - see our "House-pets" page under the "What We've Bred" or "Our Dogs" link)

 Can we take a Basenji to a "Dog Park"?

 We feel that dog parks are a very bad idea in general.
 For those of you who don't know, a dog park is a large, fenced park where everyone takes their dogs and turns them loose together.
 The idea, while good on paper, has a great potential for problems.

 First of all, you're taking all different breeds of dogs, bred for many different purposes, raised by different people with different levels of discipline and turning them loose to do as they please.
 Some breeds are bred to chase, some are bred to run, some are bred for aggression, etc. Not a good combination all loose together.

 In this situation, a Basenji is a double-edged sword.
 Drop a Basenji in a dog park and he's likely to take off running - "I'm Freeeeee!" - most likely the dog(s) chasing him aren't looking to play.
 Then, the other side of the blade, your neighbor lady brings her little fluffy to the dog park and it takes off running - a Basenji is likely to "get" it first and figure out it's not a rabbit afterward.

-Julie worked at a vet clinic for 11 years.
-At least 3-4 times a month there were dogs that came in with injuries sustained at a dog park.
+Julie has worked at a vet clinics for over 20 years.
+At least 3-4 times a month there are dogs brought in with injuries sustained at a dog park.

 Two Basenjis that we bred have been tragically killed by other dogs in dog parks.
-We also know of a Basenji that got through a hole in a fence at a dog park and was hit by a car and killed.
+Another Basenji we bred got through a hole in a fence at a dog park and was hit by a car and killed.